ChrisRoach1/spark-demo/README.md

 ﻿<p align="center"><a href="https://spark-framework.net" target="_blank"><img src="https://i.imgur.com/AlMNK7I.png" width="400" alt="Spark Logo"></a></p>

+## About
+This project was an attempt to duplicate my existing site [fakeAPI](https://www.fakeapi.app/) using the .net Spark Framework.

 ## About Spark
 Spark is a web application framework built on top of ASP.NET.
 It takes the pain out of developing web apps by providing a working full stack application and providing out of the box solutions for common tasks such as: